-I think this stem ginger vegan ice-cream would also be great with some shaved dark chocolate, or a chocolate fudge sauce.
+I think this ginger ice-cream would also be terrific with some shaved dark chocolate, or a chocolate fudge sauce.
 It’s definitely great in a chocolate dipped cone, as you can see in the photo.

 Recipe makes about 600ml of delicious vegan ice-cream – roughly equivalent to one tub of ‘premium’ ice-cream.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)

 Creamy, dreamy and luscious ice-cream flavoured with zingy stem ginger.
 It's hard to believe it's not dairy!

 - 280 g jar stem ginger in syrup